-The author traveled back to Korea in April 2017 to complete research for his unpublished novel, The Blue House Raid.
+The author traveled back to Korea in April 2017 to complete research for his novel.

 North of the Imjin River, in what used to be called Indian Country, which used to be restricted to the 2nd Infantry Division, farmers now work.
 The US troops have pulled back, ceding that real estate to the ROK army which allows landowners to cross over.
 On 29 April 2017, I surrendered my passport at a ROK guardpost and crossed the Imjin River in a party of five: myself, my partner Irene, our guide Roger Shepherd, our second guide and translator Kang Euigoo (강의구), and Shin Jong-soon (신종순) who owned land north of the river.
 Thank you, Mr. Shin, for the tour, and for having us over for dinner that night.